Skip to content

 This was a residential housing area in the original Inca city, built in a grid layout (called a Cancha) with houses facing the central courtyards.

-The name means happy enclosure; unfortunately, the Spanish destroyed many of those original houses in the conquest.
+The name means ‘happy enclosure’; unfortunately, the Spanish destroyed many of those original houses during the conquest.

 Qorikancha

-This place can be translated as a “golden court” since it was covered by gold leaf walls, which the Spanish later stole.
+This place can be translated as a “golden court” since it was adorned with gold-leaf walls, which the Spanish later stole.

-The temple had many divinities inside, but in different niches, and the main one was the God of the Sun or Inti.
+The temple housed many divinities, each in its niche, with the main one being the God of the Sun, also known as Inti.

 Church and Monastery of La Merced

-Rebuilt in the 17th century, this monastery has two sets of beautiful portals and a colonial fountain in the center, as well as several spectacular murals that portray the life of the founder of the Mercedarian order.
+Rebuilt in the 17th century, this monastery features two sets of beautiful portals and a colonial fountain at its center, as well as several spectacular murals that depict the life of the founder of the Mercedarian order.

 Regional Historical Museum

-This museum is one of the most visited in Cusco and has a bit of everything.
+This museum is one of the most visited in Cusco and offers a diverse range of exhibits.
 From Inca works of art, paintings from the Cusco school, pre-Inca artifacts, Jesuit sculptures, and more.

 Museum of Contemporary Art

 It is located on the premises of various government offices.
-You can visit some rooms with varied works, including many contemporary paintings and sculptures.
+You can visit rooms featuring a variety of works, including many contemporary paintings and sculptures.

 Church and Convent of San Francisco

-The San Francisco Monumental Complex is a true jewel of colonial art in its various expressions; it is imposing, and you will find a museum, catacombs, a library, paintings, and many more fascinating objects.
+The San Francisco Monumental Complex is a true jewel of colonial art in its various expressions; it is imposing, and within its walls, you will find a museum, catacombs, a library, paintings, and many more fascinating objects.

 Church of Santa Clara

-Austere on the outside, this fantastic 1588 church on the inside wins its price for the most eccentric.
-Built-in an ancient Inca style, it is an excellent example of the Spanish’s importance in attracting people to the Catholic faith.
+Austere on the outside, this fantastic 1588 church on the inside wins its prize for the most eccentric.
+Built in an ancient Inca style, it is an excellent example of the Spanish’s importance in attracting people to the Catholic faith.

-Thousands of mirrors decorate the interior of this church; the legend says that they were placed to encourage the locals to go to mass or church.
+Thousands of mirrors adorn the interior of this church; the legend states that they were placed to encourage locals to attend Mass.
 There is a small museum inside.

 Central Market of San Pedro

 Probably the most famous market in Cusco is this.
-Here you will be able to find a place that is already an attraction in the city, and it is highly recommended that you visit it at least once.
+Here, you will find a place that is already an attraction in the city, and it is highly recommended that you visit it at least once.

 This is the oldest market in the city and is an ideal place to go for breakfast (don’t miss having juice or a smoothie made from local fruits).